-Low-impact activities and exercise such as walking, biking, swimming and yoga are best.
-This is particularly the case for people with documented knee arthritis.
-Interestingly, and contrary to popular belief, recent studies have shown that recreational runners are at lower risk of developing knee arthritis than competitive runners or sedentary people.
+Low-impact activities and exercise like walking, biking, swimming and yoga are best.
+This is particularly the case for people with knee arthritis.
+Recent studies have shown that recreational runners are at lower risk of developing knee arthritis than competitive runners or sedentary people.

 If the shoe fits, wear it